 Summary conviction penalty: Imprisonment for 2 years and a fine of $24 000.

-[Section 29 amended by No. 30 of 2006 s.
+[Section 29 amended: No. 30 of 2006 s.
 14.]

 30. Dismissal by employers of witness

 (1) An employer who dismisses an employee from his employment, or prejudices an employee in his employment, for or on account of the employee having appeared as a witness before a Commission, or for or on account of the employee having given evidence before a Commission, is guilty of a crime.